POD-io/Oblivion-ArchipelagoMod/README.md

 In the newest update, all Archipelago items will be automatically re-synced with you in the event of a death, crash, or other loss of state.
 The client will also warn you if you are disconnected, and handle recovery in a more graceful manner.
-In the event something is not running as you expect, please check `%userprofile%\Documents\My Games\Oblivion Remastered\Saved\Archipelago`
+In the event something is not running as you expect, please check `%userprofile%\Documents\My Games\Oblivion Remastered\Saved\Archipelago\archipelago_debug.log`